Learn How to Prepare for a Tropical Storm

 - Work with an independent

-building contractor to get a precise estimate, and talk to your agent about your home’s unique features.
+building contractor to get a precise estimate, and talk to your independent insurance agent about your home’s unique features to help determine your cost to rebuild, and update yearly as needed.

 Flood Damage from Hurricanes Isn’t Covered by Property Insurance

 Neither home nor business insurance covers flood damage from a hurricane, including floods from storm surges.
-Your agent can help you purchase a policy through the National Flood Insurance Program.
+Your local Safeco agent can help you purchase a policy through the National Flood Insurance Program.

 - Install storm shutters.

-- Remove yard debris, like dead tree limbs, that could become flying missiles.
+- Remove yard debris, such as dead tree limbs, that could become flying missiles.

 - Have a safe place to park your cars and/or store your boat.